Writing Microstation (DGN) Text Nodes with FME

 Add an Aggregator transformer to the canvas.

 The Aggregator is used to combine feature geometries into heterogeneous or homogeneous aggregates.
 Alternatively, it combines feature attributes without any geometry.
+In this case, the features will be aggregated or combined by Address.

 If a Count Attribute is entered, then an attribute with this name will be added to each output aggregate, containing the number of features that were combined to form the aggregate.

-A limitation that exists with the Aggregator is that it removes the geometry, to counteract this we can add a VertexCreator transformer.
+A limitation that exists with the Aggregator is that it removes the geometry.
+To counteract this, we can add a VertexCreator transformer.

 9. Add a Counter Transformer